mozilla/policy-templates/README.md

 ### AppAutoUpdate

 Enable or disable **automatic** application update.

-Set this to true to install application updates without user approval.
+If set to true, application updates are installed without user approval.

+If set to false, application updates are downloaded but the user can choose when to install the update.

 If you have disabled updates via DisableAppUpdate, this policy has no effect.